223MapAction/Model_deploy/README.md

 8. Adherence to Standards & Best Practices: [Brief explanation]
 9. Do No Harm Assessment: [Brief explanation]

-For a detailed assessment and ongoing compliance efforts, please see our [DIGITAL PUBLIC GOODS STANDARD ASSESSMENT](DPG_ASSESSMENT.md).
+For a detailed assessment and ongoing compliance efforts, please see our [Digital Public Goods Standard Assessment](DPG_ASSESSMENT.md).